parca-dev/parca/ui/README.md

 ## Build

-To build the UI, you can use `Makefile` at the root of the project to run following commands.
+To build the UI, you can use `Makefile` at the root of the project to run the following commands.

-Run following command to generate static files:
+Run the following command to generate static files:

 ```shell
 make ui # yarn install && yarn export